mrmorphic/hwio/README.md

 Status:

-  * In active development
+  * In active development.
-  * New driver, not yet fully tested but good indications it works as it is supposed to.
+  * Tested for gpio reads and writes, analog reads and i2c.
+Test device was BeagleBone Black running rev A5C, running angstrom.
   * Driver automatically blocks out the GPIO pins that are allocated to LCD and MMC on the default BeagleBone Black boards.
   * GPIOs not assigned at boot to other modules are known to read and write.
   * USR0-USR3 don't work and cannot be accessed as GPIO, as the LED driver reserves them.
-  * Analog reads are working
   * GPIO pull-ups is not yet supported.
+  * i2c is enabled by default.

 ### RaspberryPiDTDriver

 This driver is very similar to the BeagleBone Black driver in that it uses the modules compiled into the kernel and configured using device tree.
-It uses the same GPIO implementaton, just with different pins.
+It uses the same GPIO and i2c implementatons, just with different pins.

 Current status:

  *	DigitalRead and DigitalWrite (GPIO) have been tested and work correctly on supported GPIO pins.
 Test platform was Raspberry Pi (revision 1), Raspian 2013-12-20-wheezy-raspbian, kernel 3.10.24+.
  *	GPIO pins are gpio4, gpio17, gpio18, gpio21, gpio22, gpio23, gpio24 and gpio25.
+ *	I2C is working on raspian.
+You need to enable it on the board first.
+ 	Follow [these instructions] (http://www.abelectronics.co.uk/i2c-raspbian-wheezy/info.aspx "i2c and spi support on raspian")

 GetPin references on this driver return the pin numbers that are on the headers.
 Pin 0 is unimplemented.